RobbieFeng/companion_dog/SETUP_GUIDE.md

 # Picar-X Environment Setup Guide

-This guide details the complete installation process for the Picar-X Robot project on a Raspberry Pi.
+This guide details the complete installation process for the Picar-X Robot project on a Raspberry Pi (Recommended: **Raspberry Pi 5**).

 ## 1. Prerequisites & System Update